pftf/RPi4/Readme.md

 This repository contains __EARLY EXPERIMENTAL__ builds of the EDK2 Raspberry Pi 4 UEFI firmware.

-Please do not expect to boot much of anything at this stage, as this firmware, which has yet to be integrated to the EDK2, is very much in early development stage.
+Please do not expect to boot much of anything at this stage (and especially __not__ Windows), as this firmware, which has yet to be integrated to the EDK2, is very much in early development stage.

+You may however find that you can boot and install Linux from USB (tested with Debian 10.2 for ARM64, with the caveat that you NIC and SD card will be unavailable due to lack of drivers).

 # Installation